Brands Using Twitter Beautifully

 General Electric

 GE is in the tech space on Twitter.
 It successfully differentiates itself in that space by not just shoving information at its audience.
-Instead, the brand comes across as smart and an industry-leader, while also using Twitter to teach their followers what they're doing.
-GE is really good at taking complex concepts and terms and talking about them in a way that everyone can understand.
+Instead, the brand comes across as innovative and an industry leader, using Twitter to teach its followers what they're doing.
+GE is good at taking complex concepts and terms and talking about them in a way everyone can understand.
 They also don't take themselves too seriously.
 They keep their Twitter content human and relatable.

 Charmin